 Stairway with Gallery Wall

-This is a fun use of the space with a sailing art collection.
+This is a fun use of the staircase wall with a curated sailing art collection to the ceiling.

-Those are classic ways to hang art in stairways.
-How have you hung the art in your stairway?
+Those are classic ways to hang art on stairway walls.

 You may also like Fresh Classic Living Room and Dining Room Before and After.